Prince Henry, Duke of Gloucester: Abdication of Edward VIII

-In December 1936, Henry's brother Edward VIII abdicated the throne to marry divorcée Wallis Simpson.
-His brother, Prince Albert, ascended the throne as King George VI.
-Although third in line to the throne, following his two nieces Princesses Elizabeth and Margaret, Henry became the first adult in line, meaning he would act as regent if anything were to happen to the King before Princess Elizabeth came of age on 21 April 1944, her 18th birthday.
-Because of this, Henry could not leave the UK at the same time as the King.
-Furthermore, he and his younger brother, the Duke of Kent, had to increase their royal engagements considerably to support the new King.
+In December 1936, Henry's brother Edward VIII abdicated the throne to marry the divorcée Wallis Simpson.
+Their brother Albert ascended as King George VI.
+Although Henry was third in line to the throne, after his two nieces Princesses Elizabeth and Margaret, he became the first adult in line, meaning he would act as regent if anything happened to the King before Elizabeth reached the age of 18 on 21 April 1944.
+Because of this, Henry could not leave the United Kingdom at the same time as the King, and he and his younger brother, Prince George, Duke of Kent, had to increase their royal engagements considerably to support the new monarch.

-Edward VIII, who became Duke of Windsor after abdicating, recalled that it was Henry who reacted least to the news of his abdication.
-The brothers had never been close and, apart from horses, they had not much in common.
-But Edward did admit regretting the implications the abdication would have on "The Unknown Soldier", a nickname he teasingly used to refer to Henry, owing to his low profile.
+Edward VIII, who became Duke of Windsor after abdicating, later recalled that Henry reacted least to the news of his abdication.
+The brothers had never been close and, apart from horses, had little in common.
+Edward admitted, however, that he regretted the implications the abdication would have for "The Unknown Soldier", a teasing nickname he used for Henry because of his low public profile.

-The abrupt change in Henry's somewhat carefree life up to that point was made clear by the new King on the first evening of his reign.
+The abrupt change in Henry's previously carefree life was made clear by the new King on the first evening of his reign.
 "If you two think that, now that I have taken this new job on, you can go on behaving just as you like, in the same old way, you are very much mistaken!
-You two have to pull yourselves together", the King warned his two younger brothers at dinner.
+You two have to pull yourselves together", he warned his younger brothers at dinner.

-Although the Duke of Gloucester supported his brother, and later his niece, tirelessly and dutifully, he had a fondness for whisky.
-On one occasion, Queen Mary wrote to the Duchess suggesting that if they were planning to visit, the Duke should bring his own supply of whisky, "as we have not got much left, and it is so expensive".
-Even Noble Frankland, who wrote the Duke's biography after his death at the request and under the supervision of the Duchess, wrote that: "He did not eschew a glass of whisky ... or the occasional blasphemous oath."
+Although Henry supported his brother, and later his niece, tirelessly and dutifully, he had a fondness for whisky.
+On one occasion, Queen Mary wrote to Alice suggesting that, if they were planning to visit, Henry should bring his own supply, "as we have not got much left, and it is so expensive".
+Even Noble Frankland, who wrote Henry's biography after his death at Alice's request and under her supervision, noted that "He did not eschew a glass of whisky ... or the occasional blasphemous oath."

-King George VI had great affection for his younger brother.
-Circumstances had made them closer following the abdication, and the King trusted Henry with important matters, which he dutifully undertook.
-Sometimes, though, the organised King found his brother's less systematic manner irritating.
-On one occasion after a day of shooting at Balmoral Castle, the King found a mistake on his shot-game record, where there seemed to be a pair of grouse missing.
-A member of staff suggested that the King call and ask the Duke of Gloucester, who was staying at Birkhall.
-When the Duke confirmed he had taken the birds, the King's gruff warning to his brother that he should never again take birds without telling him surprised the member of staff.
+King George VI had great affection for Henry.
+Circumstances had brought them closer after the abdication, and the King trusted him with important matters, which Henry undertook dutifully.
+At times, though, the King's organised nature clashed with his brother's less systematic habits.
+After a day of shooting at Balmoral Castle, the King noticed a discrepancy in his shot-game record, where a pair of grouse appeared to be missing.
+A member of staff suggested telephoning Henry, who was staying at Birkhall.
+When Henry confirmed he had taken the birds, the King's gruff warning that he should never again take birds without telling him surprised the staff member.